digitalfl0wer/sacredstyles/README.md

-# my-replicate-app
+# Sacred Styles

-This is a scaffoled Node.js project structure for running AI models with [Replicate's API](https://replicate.com/docs/get-started/nodejs).
+Where Black hair is honored.

 ## Usage